matthewowen/jekyll-mapping/README.markdown

     * Display up to the minute data coming from a continually updating feed
     * Display data overlays on map as a form of data presentation

+If you'd like to take a look and see some examples, visit [the GitHub page](http://matthewowen.github.com/jekyll-mapping/).

 ## Supported providers

 ### Google static image